 Enthusiasm for coffeehouses was not universal, however, and some observers regarded them as a worrying development.
 They grumbled that Christians had taken to a Muslim drink instead of traditional English beer, and fretted that the livelihoods of tavern-keepers might be threatened.
 But most of all they lamented that coffeehouses were distracting people who ought to be doing useful work, rather than networking and sharing trivia with their acquaintances.Excerpt from Cicero’s Web, Tom Standage’s forthcoming book “on the prehistory of social media.”

-This was posted 11 months ago.
+Posted 1 year ago.
 It has 0 notes.